balramkhichar/opin-app/src/components/Form/README.md

 # Form Components

-This directory contains form-related components built on top of TanStack Form that provide consistent styling and functionality.
+This directory contains form-related components built on top of TanStack Form that provide consistent styling and functionality using shadcn/ui components.

 ## Components

 ### Form

-A wrapper component that provides TanStack Form functionality with consistent styling.
+A wrapper component that provides TanStack Form functionality with consistent styling using shadcn/ui design system.

 ```tsx
 import { Form } from '@/components';